lae/ansible-role-netbox/README.md

 configure uWSGI to act as just an application server listening over WSGI.
 Toggle this when you're deploying multiple instances of NetBox.

+    netbox_superuser_username: admin
+    #netbox_superuser_password: changeme
+    netbox_superuser_email: admin@localhost

+It is **required** to set the superuser password.
+This role will create a new superuser if the user does not exist, or will modify an existing user if they're not a superuser/have a different email or password.
+(Yes, you can use this to reset your superuser password if you forget it.)

     netbox_database: netbox
     netbox_database_user: netbox
     #netbox_database_password: changeme